War pigeon

-Homing pigeons have long played an important role in war.
-Due to their homing ability, speed, and altitude, they were often used as military messengers because they were less likely to be intercepted by enemy forces.
-Carrier pigeons of the Racing Homer breed were used to carry messages in World War I and World War II, and 32 such pigeons were presented with the Dickin Medal.
-Medals such as the Croix de Guerre, awarded to Cher Ami, and the Dickin Medal awarded to the pigeons G.I.
-Joe and Paddy, amongst 32 others, have been awarded to pigeons for their services in saving human lives.
-Pigeons had a 95% success rate in delivering their messages.
+War pigeons, commonly referred to as homing pigeons or carrier pigeons, are domesticated rock doves (Columba livia) selectively bred and trained to carry messages in military operations.
+Due to their speed, endurance, altitude, and homing ability, pigeons were frequently used as military messengers because they were often more reliable and difficult to intercept than other forms of wartime communication.
+Some pigeons received military honors for their service including 32 recipients of the Dickin Medal, and Cher Ami who was awarded the Croix de Guerre for delivering messages during World War I.

 During World War I and World War II, carrier pigeons were used by the Australian, French, German, American, and UK forces, to transport messages back to their home coop behind the lines.
 When they landed, wires in the coop would sound a bell or buzzer and a soldier of the Signal Corps would know a message had arrived.
 The soldier would go to the coop, remove the message from the canister, and send it to its destination by telegraph, field phone, or personal messenger.
+Success rates for message delivery by war pigeons reportedly reached 95 percent.

 A carrier pigeon's job was dangerous.
-Nearby, enemy soldiers often tried to shoot down pigeons, knowing that released birds were carrying important messages.
+Nearby enemy soldiers often tried to shoot down pigeons, knowing that released birds were carrying important messages.
 Some of these pigeons became quite famous amongst the infantrymen for whom they worked.
-One pigeon, named “Spike”, flew 52 missions without receiving a single wound.
+One pigeon, named "Spike", flew 52 missions without receiving a single wound.
 Another, named Cher Ami, lost his foot and one eye, but his message got through, saving a large group of surrounded American infantrymen.

+Breeds

+The breed most commonly used in modern military history was the Racing Homer, developed in Belgium and England during the 19th century through the crossbreeding of various pigeon breeds, primarily the Smerle, French Cumulet, English Carrier, Dragoon, and the now-extinct Horseman.
+The Cumulet contributed endurance and the capacity to fly for extended periods without tiring, while the Carrier passed on the ability to navigate home from great distances.
+The Racing Homer can maintain an average flying speed of approximately 97 km/hr (60 mph), with recorded flights of up to 1,800 km (1,100 miles).